Glasfasergewebe auf Rolle Vlitex Brandbegrenzungsdecken Blog

 Conductivity is an important factor in choosing the right material.
 For example, modern e-cars do have cut-off systems designed to ensure that no electricity flows in the event of an accident or fire.
 But does it always work?

 If a fire blanket is conductive, then it can quickly dissipate electrical current and prevent the fire from spreading.
 However, if a blanket material is used that is a good electrical conductor, the risk of personal injury is increased.
-Electric shocks may occur if bodies come into contact with the current flow.
+This can lead to electric shocks if bodies come into contact with the current flow.

 So most manufacturers forgo the current dissipation aspect and use material that is non-conductive.